babiaraujo/integration-notion/README.md

 ## Environment variables

-To run this project, you will need to add the following environment variables to your .env
+To run this project, you will need to add the following environment variables to your .env.

 `API_KEY`